RadimBaca/SQLart/articles/Greatest_per_group/README.md

 # Conclusion

-The main aim of this article is to propose quite a simple rule that might be useful when optimizing the queries with window function.
-The window functions itself always lead to the same type of query plans considering partitioning, sort and window function computation.
-We believe that it would be good if the query optimizers would also consider other query plans.
+The window functions in a query are straightforwardly compiled into a sequence of operators considering partitioning, sort and window function computation, and that is not just PostgreSQL.
+All of the nowadays database systems that implement window function are working that way.
+There isn't even a scientific work considering a window function rewriting into some other query plan.
+The existing works consider optimization on a level of algorithms that perform the partitioning, sorting and function computation [1,2].
+We believe that it would be good if the query optimizers would also consider other query plans in the cases described in this article.

+# References
+[1] Leis, Viktor, et al. "Efficient processing of window functions in analytical SQL queries."
+Proceedings of the VLDB Endowment 8.10 (2015): 1058-1069.

+[2] Cao, Yu, et al. "Optimization of Analytic Window Functions."
+Proceedings of the VLDB Endowment 5.11 (2012).